nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

 ### R projects

 We will not just work on an R project, we will also work in one.
 Please have a look at the description of [R projects](https://r4ds.hadley.nz/workflow-scripts.html#projects) in this by now well known book.
-As we get closer to the group work project let's start with creating a place for our data and code.
+As we get closer to the __Group Work Project__ let's start with creating a place for our data and code.

 ::: {.rmdnote}